Erwin-Iosef/papirus-icon-theme-plasma-fork/README.md

 ## Differences in this fork(Revision 1.2.2):
 - Papirus will have coloured category icons until Plasma 6.3 release which reverts the symbolic icon change[(commit-2700)](https://invent.kde.org/plasma/plasma-desktop/-/merge_requests/2700)
 - Papirus-Light & Dark are not included due to redundancy reasons, users can still git clone the official upstream git.
-- ePapirus will use the colourscheme respecting icons as well.
+- ePapirus will use the colourscheme respecting icons as well.llop
-- Papirus-modified is now Papirus with updated symbolic icons.
 - Script is updated to better reflect Papirus's way of recoloured icons as seen in Papirus/16x16.